spk3077/BLEPDoS/README.md

 ## BLEPDoS

-BLEPDoS is comprised of two denial of service attacks against Bluetooth LE (Low Power) that being BlueSmack and our reinvented attack, BlueChar, found in the paper https://dl.acm.org/doi/pdf/10.1145/2851613.2851685.
+BLEPDoS is comprised of two denial of service attacks against Bluetooth LE (Low Power) that being BlueSmack and our novel attack, BlueChar, which is a deviation of the attack proposed in https://dl.acm.org/doi/pdf/10.1145/2851613.2851685 against Jawbone Health Trackers.

 ### BlueSmack
 Three arguments: (string) target MAC (int) Number of Threads (int) Packet Size